Viktor-Sok/Hierarchical_Semantic_Segmentation_Pascal_part/README.md

 ![](assets/results.jpg)

 ## Conclusions
 In the article, using their approach, the authors achieved significantly better performance than with ordinary cross-entropy loss.
 However, in our implementation, we were unable to replicate their impressive results.
-We observed only a minimal improvement in mIoU when using Focal Tree-Min Loss compared to BCE, as demonstrated in the table below.
+We observed only a negligible improvement in mIoU when using Focal Tree-Min Loss compared to BCE, as demonstrated in the table below.
 ![](assets/distro.png)
 ## Links
 1. [Segmentation Models Pytorch](https://github.com/qubvel-org/segmentation_models.pytorch)